PEZ/rn-rf-shadow/README.md

 ### Using EAS Build

-`expo build` is the classic way of creating a build of your app, and `eas build` is the new version of `expo build`.
+`expo build` is the classic way of building an Expo app, and `eas build` is the new version of `expo build`.
 Using EAS Build currently requires an Expo account with a paid plan subscription.

 The steps below provide an example of using EAS Build to build an apk file to run on an Android emulator or device.